AdaCore/spark2014/lrm/source/index.rst

 SPARK 2014 Reference Manual
 ===========================

-   Copyright (C) 2011-2012, AdaCore and Altran Praxis Ltd
+   Copyright (C) 2013, AdaCore and Altran UK Ltd

    Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.1